escolmebartlebooth/fsnd_finalproject/README.md

 this should update the package.json file created with npm init

-the provided gruntfile.js should then run provided directory structures map
+the provided gruntfile.js should then run providing directory structures exist

 the build process essentially:
     minifies css into /build/static